-Explore the world through the lens of Werewolf: The Apocalypse.
-"Rage Across Google Maps" is an interactive map and official and fan-made Septs and Caerns.
+Explore the world through the lens of Werewolf: The Apocalypse with "Rage Across Google Maps", an interactive map and official and fan-made Septs and Caerns.
 The Atlas contains the Map Companion spreadsheet (including entries that aren't on the map), a form to submit your own Caerns for inclusion, and the list of books sourced thus far.

-Delve into the glyphs from official materials as well as those that fans have put together.
-Glyphery contains the list of contributors is organized into several image-intensive subpages: Official Glyphs (containing subpages for Umbra & Spirits, Changing Breeds, Bastet Glyphs, and Corax Markers) and Custom Glyphs (containing subpages for Auspices, Hall of Heroes, and Songs & Stories), as well as a spreadsheet index of glyphs.
+Delve into the glyphs from official material as well as those that fans have put together.
+Glyphery contains the list of contributors is organized into several image-intensive subpages: Official Glyphs (containing subpages for Umbra & Spirits, Changing Breeds, Bastet Glyphs, and Corax Markers) and Custom Glyphs (containing subpages for Hall of Heroes, and Songs & Stories), as well as a spreadsheet index of glyphs.

 Curation of terminology

 Throughout The Cyber Record, there are some instances where replacement terms are being used for all editions 20th and earlier:

 The term 'Patron' is used instead of Totem, in anticipation of that becoming the updated usage as per Werewolf: The Apocalypse — Heart of the Forest.